-“I Mainly Just Want To Make My Own Smoothies”
+Just Want to Make Your Own Smoothies?

 If the main reason you are considering buying one of these products is for making your own green or fruit smoothies, the Nutribullet 600, Nutribullet 900 Pro, or Nutribullet Balance is probably the way to go.
-These products suit that purpose without including other features that raise the price.

 The Nutribullet 600 is an efficient smoothie maker with a good motor and a nice selection of cups included.
 It will definitely get the job done, but the manufacturer recommends adding water or some other liquid to your smoothie recipes to avoid overstressing and burning out the motor.
 You can also buy a milling blade for grinding coffee beans and making flour.
 We will talk more about this in this product’s review below.

 The Nutribullet 900 Pro is a step up from the 600.
 It features a more powerful motor, which is nice because you don’t have to add any liquids to your fruits or veggies when making a smoothie like you do with the 600.
 This way, you can make thick smoothies if you want to.
 A more powerful motor also means better nutrient extraction.
 The 900 Pro comes with bigger cups so you can make bigger smoothies or share your healthy drinks.
 With its included flip-top lid, you can make a big one to take with you wherever you go.